- March 24, 1981

-Few years after becoming a British F3 champion, Gary Paffett moved abroad.
-In 2001, he debuted in German F3 Championship, finishing sixth at the end of the season.
+A year after becoming a British F3 champion, Gary Paffett moved abroad.
+In 2001, he debuted in German Formula 3 Championship with Team Rosberg, finishing sixth at the end of the season.
 A year later, he was unstoppable and won the championship title being on the top throughout the entire season.

 Instead of racing in Formula 1, Gary Paffett competed regularly in DTM as a driver of Mercedes Benz AMG.
 In 2007 and 2008 results weren’t so good, but in the following two years, Paffett was a title contender.
 In 2009, British driver finished second, just five points behind Timo Scheider while in 2010 he again was the vice-champion, losing the battle to his compatriot Paul Di Resta by only four points.

 After finishing 7th in 2011, Gary Paffett in 2012 was a DTM runner-up again .
 He had an excellent start of the season but that wasn’t enough to bring him a second title.
 At the end, Paffett was only four points behind Bruno Spengler.
-In the last two years with Mercedes HWA Team, the Brit was 6th and disappointing 22nd.
+In 2013, Paffett has won one race, at Lausitz, to finish sixth in the points.